speculatrix/live_interface_stats/README.md

-If you're more adventurous, you can get the metrics some other way, all you need is to be able to write the values to a file which the web page can access over http/https.
+If you're more adventurous, you can get the metrics some other way, all you need is to be able to write the values to a file which the web server can server over http/https.

 # Deployment